edvalas/DataRepProject/README.md

 ### Ed Lasauskas

 ##Overview
-This is a project to design and document an API for a dataset.
-The dataset was taken from the road safety authority website - [RSA.ie](http://www.rsa.ie/)
+This is a project to design and document an API for a dataset, not to implement it.
+I found the dataset on [data.gov.ie](https://data.gov.ie/data), but dataset was taken from the road safety authority website - [RSA.ie](http://www.rsa.ie/).
+This dataset is designed to be easy to use and access.

 ##The dataset
 The dataset is in PDF format and is available